 Fuller Warren Bridge Widening

-Construction at the Fuller Warren Bridge involves widening of the south end of the bridge to provide an additional south bound lane adjacent to the two-lane exit ramp.
+Construction at the Fuller Warren Bridge involves widening the south end of the bridge to provide an additional southbound lane adjacent to the two-lane exit ramp.
 With drilling to be accomplished between the main span and the exit ramp, sophisticated high definition light detection and ranging (LiDAR) laser scanning was performed to calculate drill rig and crane clearances from the existing bridge pier.
 From the results of the scan, these were pinpointed to be as little as six inches in places, requiring extensive rigging and lifting pre-planning.
 Twelve, 60-inch diameter land-based shafts and the four, 72-inch over-water shafts were drilled to depths varying between 55 and 80 feet and terminated in competent marl.
-All shafts were cased through the upper sands, with stability of the underlying limestone and marl maintained with bentonite slurry.
+All shafts were cased through the upper sands, with the stability of the underlying limestone and marl maintained with bentonite slurry.
 For the four over-water shafts, environmental considerations were addressed by fabricating and welding a containment device on the trestle beams to prevent discharge of any spoil or concrete into the river.
-Following installation of the reinforcing cage, 4,000 psi concrete was tremie-placed through the bentonite slurry.
+Following the installation of the reinforcing cage, 4,000 psi concrete was tremie-placed through the bentonite slurry.